-- Step 4: Let simmer until thickened, add in red pepper flakes and salt and black pepper to taste.
+- Step 4: Let simmer until the gravy thickens, stir occasionally and add in red pepper flakes and salt and black pepper to taste.
 Pour over homemade biscuits.

 - Don't drain the sausage you need the grease to make a simple roux with the flour.

 - If you like your gravy on the thinner side add a little milk or even water.

 - I don't recommend using a nonstick pan you want a pan that will let your sausage get nice and brown I love my cast iron skillet.